bbulson/pdf-form-validator/demo-files/README.md

  - Download artifacts from the “audit-results-package”

 💡 Notes
-No configuration is required when adding new files
+No configuration is required when adding new files<br>
-All PDFs in this directory are processed automatically Output files include visual audit annotations for easy validation review
+All PDFs in this directory are processed automatically<br>
+Output files include visual audit annotations for easy validation review